woodmc10/rugby/journal.md

 **WARN[0000] /Users/marthawood/Code/rugby/aws/rugby-tackles-project/docker-compose.yml: the attribute `version` is obsolete, it will be ignored, please remove it to avoid potential confusion**
 - This created a running container that I can do some minimal interaction with through the Docker Desktop, but I need a refresher on interacting with Docker.
 - The dockerdocs suggest using `docker compose watch` for interactive development, but that is a website development example.
 I need to figure out how to do my daily development with Docker.

+### 9/18/25
+Tensorflow can have a mismatch between the build architecture and the CPU architecture.
+This is likely the issue with my commands not running, but I haven't been able to figure out how to get them to run.
+Instead of spinning my wheels on tensorflow locally (which I probably will have computer limiations for anyway).
+I'm going to set up docker with different specifications for local and aws.
+I'll make sure the data processing is working locally and then move to aws for any large processing or training.

+Docker built successfully and contains the necessary dependencies.
+Data doesn't seem to be located where it's expected, so tomorrow I'll check out where the data is being stored and ensure the processing file works.